 \subsection{Model Architecture}

 \autoref{fig_ranking_layer} depicts the architecture of the model in the ranking layer.
-It consists of four main parts: embedding layer, item candidate embedding, customer and context embedding computed via a self-attention mechanism, a prediction head for each of the target action types, and a shallow position branch used for position debiasing.
+It consists of four main parts: embedding layer, item candidate embedding, customer-context embedding computed via a self-attention mechanism, a prediction head for each of the target action types, and a shallow position branch used for position debiasing.

 For each of the target actions, we define a prediction head, which takes customer and candidate item representations as inputs.
-The score, for a given target action, is obtained by computing a dot product between the customer and context embedding and all candidate item embeddings in parallel, after passing them through a FFN.
+Similar as in the candidate generation model, the score per target action is obtained by computing a dot product between the customer-context embedding and all candidate item embeddings in parallel, after passing them through a FFN.
 A sigmoid function is used to normalize the score and interpret it as a probability.
 During training, each prediction head contributes equally to the loss, while at serving we produce the final ranking by weighting the scores of each prediction head.
 The weights are dynamically configurable and determined analytically depending on the customer touch point.

 While models based on list-wise loss directly optimize the ranking objective, the downside is that the predictions from such models do not inherently correspond to probabilities.
 This lack of calibrated probabilities complicates the multi-objective optimization required for business steering.
 To this end, we adopt a pointwise loss in our multi-task learning setup.
 Our underlying assumption is that the tasks share a common internal representation, thereby improving generalization performance through the transfer of knowledge.
 We employ a cross-entropy loss function utilizing binary relevance labels defined as follows: